 Fraud is a wrongful act that is prohibited by California law.
 11 Therefore, it is independently wrongful above and beyond disrupting Jane’s relationship with Bob.

-6. Proving that the defendant acted intentionally
+6. How do I prove the defendant acted intentionally?

 To constitute intentional interference with contractual relations in California, the defendant must have intended to disrupt an established business relationship.
 This is a higher bar than merely negligent interference.
 This means: